PetroIvaniuk/llms-tools/README.md

 - [OpenICL](https://github.com/Shark-NLP/OpenICL) - an open-source toolkit for in-context learning and LLM evaluation; supports various state-of-the-art retrieval and inference methods, tasks, and zero-/few-shot evaluation of LLMs
 - [Open LLM Leaderboard: HF](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) - aims to track, rank and evaluate LLMs and chatbots as they are released
 - [Chatbot Arena](https://chat.lmsys.org/) - a scalable and gamified evaluation of LLMs via crowdsourcing and Elo rating systems.
 Chat with two anonymous models side-by-side and vote for which one is better
+- [OpenAGI](https://github.com/agiresearch/OpenAGI) - an open-source AGI research platform, specifically designed to offer complex, multi-step tasks and accompanied by task-specific datasets, evaluation metrics, and a diverse range of extensible models

 ## Libraries
 - [LangChain](https://github.com/hwchase17/langchain), [docs](https://python.langchain.com/docs/get_started/introduction.html) - a framework for developing applications powered by language models